Endargo/echoes-of-the-past/echoes-of-the-past.md

 ___Dread of the Fey.___ All creatures affected by Bloodstar, who are Fey, Elf or have Fey Ancestry racial trait, can be put to sleep as normal, and automatically fail saving throws against being charmed.
 During long rest, they can't use Trance, instead the should sleep as normal, and in the end they receive -2 penalty to one ability with the highest score (if multiple abilities have the same score, DM choses one or rolls dice to determine).
 Penalty is lifted once the creature completes a normal long rest.
 This feature is hidden from players and only revealed whenever they suffer from it's effect.

 ___Heir's Bane.___ Once per turn, when you hit with attack with this weapon and roll for damage, you can roll an additional 1d6, deal that much magical Piercing to the target, and restore the same amount of hit points.
 This damage doesnt multiply on critical hits.

+## Elven Ebenwood Longbow

+_Weapon, rare_

+You have +2 bonus to attack and damage made with this magic longbow.

 ## Flower Ornate Key
 _Miscellaneous, common_